claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 -   There is a process by which changes made to code on the repository are automatically deployed to the hosting environment, and the agency has the ability to release frequently (a.k.a, DevOps, or CI/CD).

-If these success criteria are known, a team can feel confident that they can award an Agile software development contract and that the contractor onboarding process should be relatively smooth.
+If these success criteria are known, a team can feel confident that they can award an agile software development contract and that the contractor onboarding process should be relatively smooth.

 ### Give teams access to the remote collaboration tools that they need to be successful
 By **Peter Rowland**, **Randy Hart**, **Mark Hopson**, **Waldo Jaquith**, **Vicki&nbsp;McFadden**, **Miatta Myers**